LONGFIELD HOUSE ****

 Longer-stay rates: this magnificent house deserves to be enjoyed all year round, so we now offer it from £670 for a month in low-season

-SPECIAL NEWS: this house now has full oil-fired central heating throughout
+SPECIAL NOTICE: this house has full oil-fired central heating throughout, also WiFi, landline telephone and satellite TV

 Perfect for a three-generation family holiday.
 Double bedroom en suite on ground floor, a double and a twin bedroom upstairs.
 There is a safe secluded rear garden, ample grassy paddock in front for kick-abouts in full view, and safe but fascinating rocky shoreline across the road, teeming with birds and the home of seals and otters.
 From the garden you can watch the acrobatics of the chough and hear the rasping call of the corncrake.